Wedding ring workshops

 Below are examples of material costs for a 3mm wide heavy weight court ring in a size N.

 The finger size, ring weight and profile shape greatly affect the cost of the ring, as does the metal price which changes daily.
+These prices were calculated in January 2020 (during a spike in palladium and white gold prices).
 Please get in touch with the ring sizes you’d be interested in for current material costs.

 I am also able to melt down and refine gold from sentimental and inherited jewellery for you to use.
 Depending on the level of refining needed, this usually costs £250.